xbaileyanderson/GameOfLife/README.md

 # Features
 Choice to start with either:
+-Initial game board chosen in game

-initial game board loaded on a text file or chosen in game. format of file:
+-Initial game board loaded on a text file chosen in game

+format of file:

 line 1 - number of rows